Guidance

 If you want us to, we can tell your family or friends that you have been detained and provide them with information about how to contact you.
 With your consent, we can also keep them updated on your wellbeing.

 If you are not sure about informing your family, we can help you consider what the impact of not doing so might be.
-For example, it may cause them distress if they do not know where you are, or cannot contact you.
+For example, it may cause them distress if they do not know where you are or cannot contact you.
 It can also be a disadvantage to you if you need someone to send you money or act on your behalf while you are detained.

 Informing the UK police

 If you are accused of certain serious offences, such as sexual assault or drugs trafficking, we are obliged to share information about your arrest with UK police.
 Information about this may appear if a Criminal Records Bureau check were carried out by a prospective employer.
-There may be other circumstances when information about you may need to be shared with authorities in Liberia.
+There may be other circumstances when information about you may need to be shared with authorities in Ghana.

 Consular assistance: fair treatment